 Space Florida proposes to develop a non-Federal launch site that is State-controlled and State-managed.
 Space Florida's goal is to provide launch site options other than Federal installations/ranges.
 Under the Proposed Action, Space Florida would construct and operate a commercial space launch site (known as the Shiloh Launch Complex) consisting of two vertical launch facilities and two off-site operations support areas.
 The Shiloh Launch Complex would accommodate up to 24 launches per year (12 launches per vertical launch facility), as well as up to 24 static fire engine tests or wet dress rehearsals per year (12 static fire engine tests or wet dress rehearsals per vertical launch facility).
 The vehicles to be launched include liquid fueled, medium- to heavy-lift class orbital and suborbital vertical launch vehicles.

 Space Florida will be required to obtain a Launch Site Operator License from the Federal Aviation Administration (FAA) Office of Commercial Space Transportation for the operation of the proposed Shiloh Launch Complex.
 The FAA is the lead Federal agency for preparing an Environmental Impact Statement (EIS) in accordance with the National Environmental Policy Act (NEPA).
-The U.S. Army Corps of Engineers, the National Aeronautics and Space Administration (NASA), U.S. Fish and Wildlife Service, and National Park Service are cooperating agencies.
+The U.S. Army Corps of Engineers, the National Aeronautics and Space Administration (NASA), U.S. Fish and Wildlife Service, National Park Service, and the Florida Department of State, Division of Historical Resources, State Historic Preservation Office are cooperating agencies.
 The EIS will evaluate the potential environmental impacts of the proposal (both operations and construction), the No Action Alternative, and other reasonable alternatives that may be identified during the development of the Draft EIS.

 This webpage provides information on the EIS and how to get involved in the NEPA process.
 Additional information will be added to this website as the project progresses.
 If you would like to be added to the project mailing list, please send an email to email@example.com requesting to be added to the project mailing list.